 - Update procedures for Table objects are stored in the RED repository meta database.
 However if required, the location of stored procedures can be changed and also be distributed across different Targets.
-The location of stored procedures can be changed and locked via the Procedure Properties - Refer to Procedure Migration for details. - Update procedures for Data Vault and Source Mapping objects can only be generated using a template.
-Refer to Generating Update Procedures for the Data Vault Stage Table and Generating Update Procedures for Source Mapping Objects respectively for details.
+The location of stored procedures can be changed and locked via the Procedure Propertieswindow. - Refer to Procedure Migration for details. - Update procedures for Data Vault and Source Mapping objects can only be generated using a template.
+Refer to Data Vault Templates and Generating Update Procedures for Source Mapping Objects respectively for details.